Skip to content

 #Securely Erasing an SD Card Before Selling Your Phone

 Option 1: Full format on Android.
-The method described above.
-Overwrites data with zeros and takes under 10 minutes.
-Plenty for personal use.
+The method above.
+Overwrites with zeros and finishes in under 10 minutes for cards 256 GB and smaller.
+Plenty for personal trade-ins.

-Option 2: Fill and format.
-After a quick format, copy a large video file to the card over and over until the storage is completely full.
-Then format the card a second time.
-The first pass overwrites your old data with harmless video content, and the second pass clears that video out too.
-Free and reasonably thorough.
+Option 2: Fill and reformat.
+Quick-format the card, then copy a 30-minute 4K video file onto it over and over until storage is at zero free bytes.
+Format a second time.
+The first pass overwrites your old data with disposable video; the second pass clears the video.
+Free, takes about 25 minutes per 64 GB.

 #Bottom Line